afolson/meltano-docs/docs/guide/installation-guide.md

 ### Using Pre-built Docker Images

-We maintain the [`meltano/meltano`](https://hub.docker.com/r/meltano/meltano) Docker image on DockerHub, which comes with Python and Meltano pre-installed.
+We maintain the [`meltano/meltano`](https://hub.docker.com/r/meltano/meltano) Docker image on Docker Hub, which comes with Python and Meltano pre-installed.

 To get the latest version of Meltano, pull the `latest` tag.
 Images for specific versions of Meltano are tagged `v<X.Y.Z>`, e.g. `v1.55.0`.